“God will strengthen you with his own great power so that you will not give up when troubles come, but you will be patient.” Colossians 1:11 (NCV)

 These are all words I long to use to describe my life.

-I suspect you’d be okay with these being the defining terms of your life, as well.
+I suspect you’d be OK with these being the defining terms of your life, as well.

-But what if the comfort and certainties we crave today are a deadly recipe for complacency that will draw our hearts further and further away from God?
+But what if the comfort and certainties we crave today are a deadly recipe for complacency that will draw our hearts further away from God?

 They are comfortable.
 Life seems predictable.

 They’ve been at rest for a long time.

 They haven’t known what it’s like to get caught off guard.
 To suffer.
 To endure hardships due to circumstances beyond their control.
 Life feels good, so it must be good.
 No disappointments.
 No difficulties.

 But this verse is very clear that this is not what’s best for them.

 People left in a complacent place for too long become tainted like impure wine.

 “Wine left on its dregs, not poured from one jar to another” (v.11) means it’s been sitting in comfort for so long that it has absorbed the aroma of complacency.
 Winemakers during Jeremiah’s time would pour wine from jar to jar for two reasons.
 First, so the wine wouldn’t absorb the flavor of the vessel.
 And second, to rid the wine of the dregs or sediment that would settle into the bottom and prevent the wine from being pure.